 Often when you’re traveling you’ll be eating on-the-go which means plastic plates, cups and utensils.
 Take along a reusable bottle/mug and when you dine choose restaurants which use “real” plates and cutlery.
 Pack reusable cloths to use instead of paper towels and paper napkins, such as Skoy Cloths or PeopleTowels which are reusable and biodegradable.
 If you want to try the local food truck scene, and who can blame you, bring your own utensils.
-These nifty bamboo ones come in their own carrying case AND don’t forget to bring your own to-go box… these LunchBots are perfect for that purpose.
+These nifty bamboo ones come in their own carrying case AND don’t forget to bring your own healthy easy snacks in a to-go box… these LunchBots are perfect for that purpose.

 To recharge the inevitable electric gadgets that will accompany you on your trip purchase a solar recharger.
 Using solar energy you can recharge your camera, laptop, mp3 player, and cell phone.
 If a solar recharger is not a practical option for your trip then use rechargeable camera batteries which can be recharged over night.